Belphonz/Starve-Style/docs/Global Scope/Naming-Conventions-Namespaces.md

 }
 ```

-If a library is big enough to warrant having several,
+If a library is big enough to warrant having several `NameSpaces` than they should be about the subject and also be